Heide

 Carrying On

-If Heide can be considered a branch stemming from Anor Londo, then it only makes sense that they inherited its technical achievements.
-The city we explore is merely the pinnacle of immense buildings submerged beneath the water, with the church and the still-burning fire tower positioned at the apex — the Dark Souls II: Design Works confirming that the city centers around the cathedral.
+If Heide branched off from Anor Londo, then it only makes sense that they inherited its technical achievements.
+The city we explore is merely the pinnacle of an immense cityscape submerged beneath the water, with the church and the still-burning fire tower positioned at the apex — the Dark Souls II: Design Works confirming that the city centers around the cathedral.
 These landmarks not only reflect a civilization that values their religion and the power of fire above all else, but also demonstrate the lengths it went to preserve and even build upon medial culture.
 Nowhere in Anor Londo were there buildings quite so impressive except maybe its own cathedral, but humans made a monument to the holy fire wielded by the gods visible to anyone in or out of the city.
 This didn’t stop memory of their gods from being perverted, but it does show the depth of their reverence for them.
-How much of Heide replaced the old cityscape isn’t obvious, but at least enough to make it only recognizable by the style.
-And this preservation and refinement of Anor Londo’s works extended beyond just architecture.
+How much of Heide replaced the old cityscape isn’t obvious, but they at least kept the recognizable style.
+This preservation and refinement of Anor Londo’s works extended beyond just architecture.

-Heide Knight armor employs a special alloy that is as durable as it is mysterious.
-Attempts to copy this by humans in Drangleic has resulted in a similar alloy known as bradden or “brandin” (ブランディン) steel, but this sheds no light on the exact nature of Heide’s metalwork.
+Heide Knight armor and weapons employ a special alloy that is as durable as it is mysterious.
+Attempts to copy this in Drangleic has resulted in a similar alloy known as bradden or “brandin” (ブランディン) steel, but this sheds no light on the exact nature of Heide’s metalwork.
 Based on the light grey tone, it may be made from Anor Londo’s unique white iron seen in DS1.
-The knights’ equipment has high resistance to the Dark without compromising its otherwise average resistance ratios for a heavy armor set, so it does appear to involve the gods’ holy power.
-That said, the Japanese description for the Elite Knight set notes that the ore the kingdom of Drangleic used to forge bradden steel was acquired from the land south of the royal castle where Heide is located.
+The knights’ equipment has high resistance to the Dark without compromising its otherwise average resistance ratios for heavy armor, so it does appear to involve the gods’ holy power.
+That said, the Japanese description for the Elite Knight set notes that the ore the Kingdom of Drangleic used to forge bradden steel was acquired from the land south of the royal castle where Heide is located.
 If this ore wasn’t brought to the continent along with Anor Londo, then Heide’s alloy must simply be derived from the same process as the white iron but using local materials.
 Either way, the fact that Old Knight armor retains such strong physical power despite centuries of deterioration speaks to the skill of Heiden metallurgy, and to great effect.

-Straight sword imparted to be a thing that originated from Heide.
+Straight sword imparted to be of Heide origin.
 It uses a special alloy and has high durability.

 This alloy has long remained an enigma.
-Copying this in Drangleig produced a similar material called brandin steel.
+Copying this in Drangleic produced a similar material called brandin steel.

-By most indications, the Old Dragonslayer is the famed dragonhunting knight from DS1 who is still remembered in old legends during DS2’s era.
-At the same time, Ornstein’s armor was gold, not black.
+The church in Heide is where we encounter the Old Dragonslayer, whose armor, weapon, and ring originally belonged to a knight of Anor Londo: Dragonslayer Ornstein.
+By most indications, the boss is that dragon hunter from DS1 who is still remembered in legend.
+Looking at just the boss soul, Ornifex can utilize it to craft the famed Dragonslayer’s lightning-imbued cross spear used to pierce the stone scales of archdragons.
+At the same time, Ornstein’s lion armor was gold, not black.
 Moreover, he wielded the power of lightning, making the Old Dragonslayer’s use of Dark magic all the more peculiar.
-One might initially suspect that the gods’ most faithful knight had at some point embraced heresy, but how is this possible when he was undoubtedly slain during the course of DS1?
+One might suspect that the gods’ most faithful knight had at some point embraced heresy, but the soul remains uncorrupted, and how is this possible when he was undoubtedly slain during the course of DS1?
 This creates a conundrum where the Old Dragonslayer is almost certainly Ornstein and yet cannot be Ornstein.
 Still, there is more to the Old Dragonslayer than fanservice.
 The question shouldn’t be aimed at the boss himself but the context that he is encountered in.

 Why do we encounter the Old Dragonslayer at Heide’s church?
 It is an old headquarters of the Blue Sentinels located in the country where the Way of Blue originated, a country that was founded as a continuation of the holy capital of the gods.
 Is it not odd that a Dark arts user is randomly found at this holy place?
 What’s more, we are not alone in this church.
 Though it is easy to forget due to the fog walls partitioning the boss area, Targray is standing just outside the doorway at the back of the church, gazing out from the balcony while a battle with a Dark knight ensues behind him.
 The leader of a covenant that makes it its mission to eliminate invading sinners who threaten god-fearing worshipers should be concerned about a Dark heretic standing right behind his back more than anyone.
 And yet, Targray ignores the boss as well as our battle, as if the Old Dragonslayer’s presence there is no cause for alarm.
 Either the man has gone senile or the boss isn’t quite what it seems.

 In short, the Old Dragonslayer is probably a golem.
 A suit of armor animated by the soul of Ornstein can, at minimum, replicate his fighting style when armed with the knight’s signature weapon — its memories may even include his experiences and personality.
 Likewise, golems can be programmed to fulfill whatever tasks their creators desire, including battle potential Knights of the Blue with Dark power supplied to them.
 Some might argue that this is impossible since the boss sheds blood when struck.
 However, the Iron Golem of DS1 also bled despite explicitly being just a suit of armor with a core, so the same can be true of a similarly advanced golem like the Old Dragonslayer.
-The same holds true for contentions about the boss’ susceptibility to poison and bleeding when one or both of these same status effects can afflict the manakins, bell keeper puppets, and Smelter Demon golems.
+The same holds true for contentions about the boss’ susceptibility to poison and bleeding when one or both of these very status effects can afflict the aforementioned dolls and puppets of later civilizations, including bosses like the Smelter Demons.
 None of it disqualifies the Old Dragonslayer from being an artificial construct.

-We are thereby given no reason to doubt that the church in Heide created a golem of Ornstein to serve as a trial for potential knights, using the knowledge its people inherited from Anor Londo.
+We are therefore given no reason to doubt that the church in Heide created a golem of Ornstein to serve as a trial for potential knights, using the knowledge its people inherited from Anor Londo.
 In fact, it is unlikely to be alone.
 The Old Knights encountered in Heide are so old that their weapons and equipment are about to deteriorate, hence their low durability.
 And because not a single record detailing them has survived, they have been entirely forgotten in modern memory.
 Although their age is impossible to date, their location all but guarantees them to be from Heide.
 And yet, Heide already has its own order of knights, not to mention the Blue Sentinels serving as knights for the Way of Blue.
 Why would they need another?
-Stranger still, they are unaffected by the Soul Appease spell, proving that they aren’t Hollows like the Heide Knights.
-In that case, how have they survived the ages, and why haven’t they taken greater care of their equipment?
-Them being golems would explain it.
+Stranger still, they are unaffected by Soul Appease, proving that they aren’t Hollows like the Heide Knights.
+In that case, how have they survived the ages, and, once again, why haven’t they taken greater care of their equipment?
+Being golems would explain it.

 Greatsword of old with date unknown.

-Thing which was used by knights of an old age that are so long forgotten they aren’t left in any records.
+Thing which was used by knights of old times that are so long forgotten they aren’t left in any records.
 Durability is extremely low.

 But it appears to be endowed with power at this time where it will rot away for sure.

-That being the case, the Old Dragonslayer proves to be informative regarding the true Dragonslayer Ornstein.
+That being the case, the Old Dragonslayer proves informative regarding the true Dragonslayer Ornstein.
 For it begs the question: If this Ornstein is a fake, what about the one encountered in DS1?
 It is odd for Heide to have created a golem of a legendary servant of the gods to represent the Dark, especially when they would have to be using his authentic soul.
 Why was this on-hand?
 Souls can be split, and large enough fragments will retain their unique properties, so it is possible for the Old Dragonslayer’s core to be sizable a fragment of Ornstein’s original soul.
 But this would imply that Anor Londo had acquired that fragment prior to the knight’s death in DS1, in which case it is just as possible for that Ornstein to be a golem using another such fragment.
-This would explain why the church trial was him specifically.
-There was a stock of fragments of his soul and replicas of his equipment, making a powerful golem modeled on him more easily available than another construct developed from scratch.
+This would explain why the church trial was him specifically — when stranded Anor Londo began to rebuild, there was already a stock of his soul fragments and replicas of his equipment, making a powerful golem modeled on the knight more readily available than another developed from scratch.

 However, this would mean that the original Ornstein was dead or absent during the events of DS1, the latter of which is more likely.
 It had always been odd that Frampt seemed to have a negative perception of Ornstein when exchanging his items for souls in DS1.
 Some might fault the world serpent’s affinity for dragons, but this didn’t affect his opinion of Gwyn, Gough, or anyone else who had participated in the dragon hunts.
 Artorias had failed to stop the Abyss in Oolacile, Smough was so disreputable that Gwyn ultimately rejected his candidacy to the Four Knights, and Seath betrayed Anor Londo in his madness.
 All of these figures had somehow failed to meet the expectations of the divine government, earning Frampt’s disfavor as Gwyn’s close friend.
 But Ornstein, a knight characterized by his honor and faith?
 What did he do?
 Surely Frampt wasn’t put off by a knight faithfully guarding Gwynevere alongside the despicable executioner per his orders.
 He can hardly be blamed for fulfilling his knightly duties.